Alcovasaurus: Description

 Alcovasaurus was a large stegosaur, reaching 6.5 m in length and 3.5 MT in body mass.
 Some large individuals may have reached 5 MT in body mass.
 The thighbone length was by Gilmore determined at 108.2 cm.
 The longest spike was 86 cm long.
 Its point was broken and Gilmore estimated the original length of the bone core at 98.5 cm.

 Gilmore first diagnosed S. longispinus from other Stegosaurus species by the presence of very long dermal spikes, distal caudal vertebral centra rounded in anterior/posterior view, vestigial transverse processes on distal caudal vertebrae, and centra with mushroom-shaped dorsal extensions.
 In 2016, Galton and Carpenter indicated five autapomorphies, unique derived traits.
-There are side processes being present in the distal, rear, tail vertebrae.
-The distal tail vertebrae are short, taller than long.
-There are two tail spike pairs that are very slender and elongated, with 90% of the thighbone length.
+Side processes are present in the distal, rear, and tail vertebrae.
+The distal tail vertebrae are short, and taller than long.
+Two tail spike pairs are very slender and elongated, with 90% of the thighbone length.
 The last spike pair has their greatest width at a quarter of the shaft length, measured from below.
 The lower joint surface of the condyles of the thighbone is limited to the underside.

 As a further possible autapomorphy, Alcovasaurus is different from the Jurassic North American stegosaurians Stegosaurus stenops, Stegosaurus sulcatus and Hesperosaurus in that its sacrum is connected to the ilia by six pairs of sacral ribs instead of four.
 Other stegosaurians show at most five.
 Gilmore also claimed that Alcovasaurus was distinctive in having a rear spike pair equaling the front pair in size.
 Galton & Carpenter found this trait difficult to confirm from the extant photographic evidence, but it would make Alcovasaurus differ from all known stegosaurians with four spikes, which always show a shorter rear pair.
 Also the two pairs would be positioned exceptionally far apart from each other.

 Galton and Carpenter saw the spikes primarily as weapons.
 They interpreted the side processes of the caudal vertebrae continuing to the very tail end as a support for an increased muscle mass to swing the tail.
 This might also be connected to the shortening of the caudal vertebrae, resulting in a tail that was about a quarter shorter than in Stegosaurus.
 A shorter tail could counteract the torsion caused by the greater moment arm of the very long spikes.
-However, the 2019 re-interpretation of A. longispinus as a member of the clade Dacentrurinae also prompted a re-interpretation of the tail anatomy.
-Rather than having a strongly muscled tail tip, A. longispinus more likely had very small tail vertebrae past the first third of the tail.
+However, the 2019 reinterpretation of Alcovasaurus as a member of the clade Dacentrurinae also prompted a reinterpretation of the tail anatomy.
+Rather than having a strongly muscled tail tip, Alcovasaurus more likely had very small tail vertebrae past the first third of the tail.
 Like other dacentrurines, the tail tip probably lacked strong muscles or indeed much soft tissue at all, creating a very flexible, whip-like tail that could be propelled by the heavily muscled tail base.